 Snowblower storage tips

 When you're dreaming of spring, it's easy to forget about winter — and your snowblower.
-But even if cold-weather storms are over, there are a few off-season snowblower storage chores you'll need to complete.
-From a quick oil change to emptying the fuel tank, key snowblower maintenance steps will ensure your machine is blizzard-ready come next year.
+But even if cold-weather storms are over, there are a few offseason storage tasks you'll need to complete.
+From a quick oil change to emptying the fuel tank, these snowblower maintenance steps will help ensure your machine is ready for the next season.

 - Small gas can (for storage)

 - Preventive rust spray

 Make sure the machine is turned off and cooled down before you drain the fuel system.
 Use a siphon to drain the gas tank and place the excess fuel in a spare gas can.
 If you must keep gas in your snowblower, add a fuel stabilizer to help keep the ethanol in the gas from causing issues with the engine's fuel delivery system.

 Swap out the spark plug for a new one as needed.
 (Double-check the owner's manual for specific instructions.)
 This is a part that starts the engine, so it's important to keep it in good shape.
 Consider installing a new one each season.